The 8 Best Infrared Sauna Blankets and Sauna Mats, According to Experts and Editors

 How Often Should You Use a Sauna Blanket?

 Recommendations will differ from device to device, but at the end of the day consistency is key if you want to see real results.
 "The frequency of using an infrared sauna blanket at home can depend on several factors, including your individual health needs, lifestyle, and personal preferences,” say Berlingeri and Kaps.
 “In general, it is recommended to start with shorter sessions and gradually increase the duration and frequency as your body adjusts to the treatment.”
 Start off by using your blanket around one to two times a week and try and work up to three or four times a week.
 On some occasions, you may even be able to tolerate a daily sauna session.
-Most devices recommend 30 to 60 minute sessions.
+Most devices recommend 30 to 60-minute sessions.

 What Should I Wear in a Sauna Blanket?

 This may not have been the first question that popped into your mind when you purchased your sauna blanket, but I promise you it’s one you’ll want to read up once you have your mat rolled out in front of you.
-“We recommend only natural fibre clothing and towels for inside the sauna blanket so your skin can breathe, and the fabric can absorb sweat,” advises Dovey.
+“We recommend only natural fiber clothing and towels for inside the sauna blanket so your skin can breathe and the fabric can absorb sweat,” advises Dovey.
 “As an alternative you can lay a towel over the stones and wear cotton pants, a long sleeve top, and socks to best absorb sweat.”
-In short: Wear clothes that you can toss right in the washing machine—they’re bound to be sweaty.

 How Do I Clean My Sauna Blanket?